ThomasPrior/FlexpoolInfo/README.md

 3. Enter "FlexpoolInfo" into the search box
 4. Press "FlexoolInfo"
 5. Press "Install this repository in HACS"
-6. Don't forget to complete the configuration before restart HomeAssistant!
+6. Don't forget to complete the configuration before restarting HomeAssistant!

 ## Configuration